Gates Logo

 Gates LogoGates Logo PNG

-The Gates logo has an abstract design and in no way indicates that the company is related to the technology industry.
+The Gates logo features an abstract design and does not indicate that the company is related to the technology industry.
 But it has hidden energy, symbolizing the desire for innovation and development.
 It’s also the embodiment of a smoothly-running machine.

 Gates: Brand overview